reedhedges/AMRISim/README.md

 Building
 --------

-To build AMRISim, AriaCoda or ARIA, and ROS melodic are required.
+To build AMRISim, AriaCoda or ARIA, and ROS melodic are required (see [BUILD.md](BUILD.md) for how to omit ROS support).

 On Linux, GTK+ 2.x development packages are also needed, as well as g++, make, libtool, automake and autoconf.